mcupak/beacon-of-beacons/README.md

 ##System requirements
 Java 1.7 or newer, Maven 3.1 or newer, Java EE runtime (WildFly 8 recommended).

+## How to set up the runtime
+BoB needs access to a database through a JTA datasource (`java:/jboss/datasources/bob`).
+Make sure you have the required datasource on your application server or change the configuration in `persistence.xml`.

+As BoB can execute many queries in parallel, it's advisable to increase the pool sizes for EJB subsystem in Wildfly, particularly `slsb-strict-max-pool` (`bean-instance-pools`) and `default` (`thread-pools`).

 ##How to run it
 Start the server: